MikeFHS/automated-rating-curve/README.md

 Step-by-step instructions for running ARC simulations can be found in the Wiki page at the top of this page.

 ## Authors and acknowledgment
 Mike Follum has been the lead for this project since the code was in it's AutoRoute days.
-Other contributors include Joseph Gutenson and Drew Loney.
+Other contributors include Ahmad Tavakoly, Alan Snow, Joseph Gutenson and Drew Loney.

 ## License
 This software has been released under a [GNU General Public Licence](https://github.com/MikeFHS/automated-rating-curve/blob/main/license.txt).